chaoticbob/tinyrenderers/README.md

 ### Change Log
-[2917/05/27] - Fixed some annoying buffer state transitions.<br>
+[2017/05/27] - Fixed some annoying buffer state transitions.
+Added build script for shaders.
+Updated shader naming convention to be more exact.
+Added OpaqueArgs and PassingArrays for investigation.<br>
-[2917/05/20] - Updated Append/Consume sample for Vulkan.
+[2017/05/20] - Updated Append/Consume sample for Vulkan.
 Requires latest glslang.
 ConstantBuffer also works for both platforms.<br>
 [2017/05/13] - Added Linux support.
 Moved to project files to cmake.
 Moved glsl shaders to glsl sub directory - forcing HLSL for now.<br>
 [2017/04/30] - Clarified shader usage in some sample programs to point out which source they're coming from.<br>
 [2017/04/27] - Added ConstantBuffer sample (D3D12 only for now).
 Updated Vulkan samples to use negative viewport height.<br>